Have you ever heard of sunk-cost fallacy?

 I worked for some major businesses.
 I hated KPI’s.
 I hated figures on boards.
 I just wanted to work with those I wanted to.
 Help them, and hopefully assist them in their careers.
 Therefore, the bigger companies weren’t for me.
 I took a year away, during that year I was supposed to start a business with a friend, but a sinkhole opened, and, well my investment went down the sinkhole.
 Another relationship ended, and I went to Asia for some time to think.

-After Asia a friend joined that business, now 9 months old, with a lot of promises.
-Over the next five years they helped to build it, invested their time and value (by value I mean they took a lower salary so they could build something, but they had incentives) into said business.
-Three years in, major change occurred with the launch of another business and two further investors.
+A friend joined that business, now a year old, with a lot of promises.
+Over the next six years they helped to build it, invested their time and value into said business.
+Three years in, major change occurred with the launch of another business and further investors.
 They raised fears with me but more incentives were on the table although the old ones had been taken away… Alarm bell hey?
-For some reason, my friend stayed but this is because they had already invested so much.
+For some reason, they stayed but this is because they had already invested so much.
 They continued to invest everything into the business.
 It took an emotional toll as well as physical and mental.
 The next 12 months were of real concern due to internal politics.
-Four starters and subsequently five leavers.
+Five starters and subsequently six leavers.
 But they continued to invest and invest and invest.
-Things then came to an end with the ‘worlds problems’ to blame.
+Things then came to an end with the ‘external problems’ to blame.
 But the reality was – their time was up.
 They needed the cord to be cut.
 When discussing it now – they only stayed due to the investment they felt they had made into the team, the business and their clients.
-They loved their clients, but they’ll return to them in time.

 One of the key parts I love about my job is that I now give advice and assistance to as many people as I can.
 I have calls daily from those I can’t help from a recruitment perspective but if someone takes the time to call me, I will at least try to advise them, so they don’t make the same mistakes that me or my friend made.
 Not only that, but I also like to pass out little nuggets of information I have taken from what I have learnt over the years.
 If someone starts a job and has concerns, I will take time to listen to them and try and help them before they fall foul of the sunk cost fallacy.
 At the start of a new job, you need to invest fully, but if that investment returns nothing after 6 or 12 months – well you know the truth.
 Don’t invest anymore otherwise you will continue to invest unwisely.